GoogleCloudPlatform/cloud-bigtable-examples/java/simple-async-samples/README.md

 # Cloud Bigtable Basic Async Operations

-This is a simple application that demonstrates using the native HBase API to connect to and interact with Cloud Bigtable.
+This is a simple application that demonstrates using the native HBase 2.* Async API to connect to and interact with Cloud Bigtable.

 To learn more about [Cloud Bigtable Hello World](), please see the [documentation of Hello World](https://cloud.google.com/bigtable/docs/samples-java-hello) for a brief